Face recognition enables faster entry into the USA | Reisetopia.ch

 A Covid test is currently mandatory for entry into the USA.
 In addition to a negative test result, you must prove your identity by presenting a valid travel document (eg a passport).
 This applies regardless of visa, country of origin and nationality.
 The process currently takes a few minutes.

 The number of passengers and therefore the number of international arrivals to the United States is increasing.
 By partially automating the immigration process, the previous entry process should be reduced to a few seconds.
-US Customs and Border Protection (CBP for short) introduces an improved entry procedure called Simplified Access.
+US Customs and Border Protection (CBP) offers an improved entry procedure called Simplified Access.
 Upon arrival at the border guards and presenting the travel document, a photo of the traveler will be taken.
 The official compares this with the help of a computer with an accuracy of about 98 percent.
-If the photo does not match the photo on the travel document for various reasons, a manual check will be performed.
+If the photo does not match the photo on the travel document for a variety of reasons, a manual check will be performed.

 However, when entering the country using the Simplified Access procedure, photos and fingerprints of non-US citizens are stored in the US Department of Homeland Security.
 On the other hand, photos of US citizens are deleted again within twelve hours.
 If you still have concerns, you can choose the previous route using the manual entry controls when entering the country.